 Optical Flow Practical Implementation

-There are various ways of implementing optical flow in applications, ranging from software to hardware integration.
+There are various ways of implementing optical flow in applications, ranging from AI software to hardware integration.
 As an example, we’ll look at a typical integration process using the popular OpenCV optical flow algorithm.

 OpenCV (Open Source Computer Vision Library) is an extensive library offering a range of real-time computer vision capabilities.
 This includes utilities for image and video analysis, feature detection, and object recognition.
 Known for its versatility and performance, OpenCV is widely used in academia and industry for rapid prototyping and deployment.